AoLab/iot-platforms-review/kaa.md

 The Kaa Events subsystem is designed to generate endpoint events in real time, send them to <strong>other endpoints</strong> of the same owner and to Kaa server for processing.

+## Non-Functional Requirements

+#### Security
+Kaa server is secured using hybrid encryption with RSA and AES.

+#### Reliability
+Kaa is designed to be fault-tolerant.
+There is no SPoF in the cluster and the endpoint data is stored in fault-tolerant databases.